cs2113-s25/cs2113-s25.github.io/wrkshts/J3-wrksht.md

 ### q
-Define **polymorphism** in the context of Java and provide one example where it is valuable?
+Define **polymorphism** in the context of Java and provide one example where it is valuable.

 #### s

 **Polymorphism** in Java allows multiple implementation of the same interface.
-One example will be the `Point` and `LabPoint` classes we implementated in class where we can have a `toString()` method in both `Point` and `LabPoint` that prints out different information.
+One example will be the `Point` and `CustomPoint` classes we implementated in class where we can have a `toString()` method in both `Point` and `CustomPoint` that prints out different information.

 ### q